 TEACHER’S PACK available on request, get in touch through the contact form

 SMALL GROUP CURATOR’S TOUR available on request, get in touch through the contact form

 EXHIBITION AVAILABLE TO TOUR on request, get in touch through the contact form

 Guernica Remakings Tour 2019

-To coincide with the eightieth anniversary of the tour of Pablo Picasso’s Guernica to the UK in 1939 a tour is being planned that will see Guernica Remakings travel to the North of the country to Salford in the Spring of 2019 to the Working Class Movement Library.
+To coincide with the eightieth anniversary of the tour of Pablo Picasso’s Guernica to the UK in 1939 a tour is being planned that will see Guernica Remakings travel to the North of the country to Salford in January – March of 2019 to the Working Class Movement Library.
 This Library holds a particular significance to the Guernica Remakings project – it hosted one of the fourteen public sewings in which the Remaking Picasso’s Guernica a Banner was created.
 The 2019 exhibition will see the return of the banner after six years.